DataDog/documentation/content/log/parsing.md

 ### Timestamp

-The date matcher will transform your timestamp in the EPOCH format.
+The date matcher transforms your timestamp in the EPOCH format.

 ||||